-Tribeca's initial drilling program at the La Higuera IOCG Project was completed between November 11, 2022 and February 17, 2023, and comprised drilling nine drill holes for 2,778m in total (1,020m reverse circulation and 1,758m of HQ diamond drill core).
+Tribeca completed its initial (Phase 1) drilling program at the La Higuera IOCG Project between November 2022 and February 2023, which comprised drilling of nine holes for 2,778m in total (1,020m reverse circulation and 1,758m of HQ diamond drill core).
 The drilling was completed at two targets.
 Seven drill holes were completed at the Gaby target, and two drill holes at the Chirsposo target (Table 3).